-Pete Friedmann is marking his 38th season as announcer for the Wheaton Municipal Band.
+Pete Friedmann is marking his 39th season as announcer for the Wheaton Municipal Band.
 For his “day job,” Friedmann is a professional voice-over artist and independent consultant in public relations, marketing and communications.
 Previously, he held positions in public relations, government affairs, community relations and public policy advocacy communications with the American Medical Association, Baxter International Inc., the Illinois State Medical Society and the Alliance of American Insurers.
 Friedmann began his career as a broadcast journalist at WJOL-AM/WLLI-FM in Joliet, Illinois.

 A graduate of Northwestern, he served many years as a volunteer and leader in alumni activities, was recognized with the prestigious Alumni Service Award by the Northwestern Alumni Association, and was made an honorary member of Phi Mu Alpha Sinfonia by the Iota Chapter at Northwestern.
-As announcer for the “Wildcat” Band, Friedmann has performed at every home game, pep rally and concert appearance of the band for 38 seasons, at nearly every stadium in the Big Ten, on national television and at Disneyland, Disney World, Universal Studios, the Rose Bowl, Soldier Field, Wrigley Field, Cleveland Municipal Stadium, War Memorial Stadium in Little Rock, and at bowl games in Orlando, San Antonio, El Paso, Houston, Dallas, Jacksonville, Nashville, San Diego and New York City’s Yankee Stadium.
+As announcer for the “Wildcat” Band, Friedmann has performed at every home game, pep rally, away game and concert appearance of the band for 39 seasons, at nearly every stadium in the Big Ten, on national television and at Disneyland, Disney World, Universal Studios, the Rose Bowl, Soldier Field, Wrigley Field, Cleveland Municipal Stadium, War Memorial Stadium in Little Rock, and at bowl games in Orlando, San Antonio, El Paso, Houston, Dallas, Jacksonville, Nashville, San Diego and New York City’s Yankee Stadium.